- About QRCA

 - Find a Researcher

 - Become a Member

 This page provides details on each scheduled session and other program highlights for Thursday, January 19.
 To see detailed information for the other days of the conference, please use the navigation links to the right.

 7:30 – 8:30 a.m.

-Come make progress on your 10,000 steps by walking the Hilton’s 1-mile walking loop of the property.
-Mouse ears or other creative hats are welcome!
+Come make progress on your 10,000 steps by walking the hotel’s 1-mile walking loop of the property.
 A post-walk cool-down will consist of a Pilates routine QRCA’ers can easily learn and apply anywhere, anytime during their future travels.
 Gear: walking shoes and sunglasses.
 Water and sunscreen will be provided.

 8:00 a.m. – 4:30 p.m.